-Here we explain why simply killing the bees is not a sensible approach to removing honey bees from chimneys.
+Here we explain why simply killing the bees is not a sensible approach to removing bees in a chimney.

 Appraising the chimney as a new home for honey bees

 A swarm of honey bees can colonise a chimney very quickly.
 Initially the chimney will have been found by a scout honey bee, she will go back to the swarm and report the location as being worthy for further investigation.
-Additional scout bees will be sent out to make an appraisal which they do and then report back to the bee swarm with their findings.
-At some point it is decided by the swarm that this location is the most suitable spot for them to start the new colony.
+Additional scout bees will be sent out to make an appraisal which they do and then report back to the other bee scouts with their findings.
+A quorum is reached by the scout bees so deciding the best & most suitable location for them to start the new colony.
 Clever creatures are bees.

 There are only a few bees scouting the chimney at this stage and it is very unlikely that during this scouting operation anyone will have noticed the honey bees interest in the chimney.
-It is possible that one or two honey bee scouts may have traveled to far down the chimney and then got themselves trapped inside the house.
-These honey bees would head straight for the light and if the window is open escape thru that, otherwise they will be found in the window buzzing about trying to get out until they drop with exhaustion.
+It is possible that one or two honey bee scouts may have traveled to far down the chimney and then get themselves trapped inside the house.
+Once trapped these honey bees would head straight for the light and if the window is open escape thru that, otherwise they will be found in the window buzzing about trying to get out until they drop with exhaustion.

-If you are aware of the bees at this point it would be beneficial to treat the chimney with an aerosol insecticide as that would either deter the new scout arrivals from entering or knock down those that had already entered so preventing them reporting back to the swarm the suitability of your chimney.
+If you are aware of the bees in a chimney at this point it would be beneficial to treat the chimney with an aerosol insecticide as that would either deter the new scout arrivals from entering or knock down those that had already entered so preventing them reporting back to the swarm just how suitable your chimney is for them.